 The LARGE size precision tweezers are also often used when working under a stereo microscope .
 Especially when stones have to be rotated in immersion liquid, it is important to be able to grab them precisely.
 The extra rounded tips prevent damage to the stones and guarantee excellent sensitivity – even when the work is carried out over a long duration.

 The precision tweezers with medium-fine tips, size MEDIUM, have a grooved finger profile.
 They offer a secure hold and a good grip function for finer work, even with smaller stones.
 These tweezers are very suitable when stones are to be placed precisely, as is necessary, for example, when examining with a polariscope .
 The medium-fine rounded and flexible movable tips prevent damage to gemstone surfaces.
 In the stainless steel version, they are robust, non-magnetic and rust-free.

-These tweezers are very well suited for gripping fine gemstones or when stones have to be placed in small, hard-to-reach settings.
+These fine tweezers are very well suited for gripping fine gemstones or when stones are to be placed in small settings that are difficult to access.
 The very fine tip has also proven itself when working with the diamond measuring device: With it, even the smallest stone sizes can be easily positioned in the device and diamond tests can be carried out.

 Claw tweezers with spring arm function

 At the goldsmith’s, jeweller’s or watchmaker’s often very small parts, such as mini-screws and other small workpieces, need to be gripped.
 Claw tweezersare often used for those purposes.
 They enable precise picking up and the stones are tightly gripped with the claw.
 With these forceps, stones can also conveniently be rotated during the examination, so an excellent visibility from all angles is possible.
 Claw tweezers are also well suited when sorting and sifting gemstone lots.
 They are very convenient for picking up and sorting even very small stones or larger stone lots.